 4. Don’t Be Afraid to Speak Up & Ask Questions

 Do you have a horrible side effect to a drug your doctor prescribed?
 You will want to say something.
 If you have acquired the knowledge to know that you should not be on a painkiller that is also a blood thinner – Say something.
+Sometimes what seems like the best painkiller for sciatica or another ailment, isn’t the right drug for you.
 Similarly, if you have any questions or concerns about a new drug, do not be afraid to ask questions.
 Also, don’t be scared to ask for clarification if you do not fully understand the answer that was given to you.
 Good doctors will listen to your concerns and make sure you are educated about your health.